storj/docs/app/(docs)/dcs/pricing/page.md

 {% /quick-links %}

+## Minimum Monthly Billing

+Storj has a $5 minimum monthly usage fee.

+This helps cover the cost of payment processing and basic operations so we can continue offering fast, secure, and reliable storage—even for small accounts.

+### What does this mean for you?

+- Any monthly usage that results in an invoice less than $5 will result in the minimum usage fee.
+- If your usage exceeds $5 per month, you will not be charged a minimum usage fee.
+- If you bought a starter package via a partner before August 1, 2025, you will not be charged a minimum usage fee until your starter package expires.
+The starter package expires one year from purchase or when the starter package credits have been fully used.
+- If you pay with STORJ token, you will not be charged a minimum usage fee.

 ## Additional Pricing Notes

 **US sales tax** will be included on all US invoices in accordance with state and local regulations (effective November 1, 2025).
 Exemption certificates should be emailed to accounting@storj.io.